 Changing a Shurflo Trail King 7 Water Pump

-The pump that was fitted in the motorhome had a leak, and it was my belief, from what I had read, that the reason the taps were 'spitting' and the pump kept cycling was air getting into the water system.
+While I was in the process of renovating my Autoquest motorhome, I realized that the water pump had a leak.
+It was my belief, from what I had read, that the reason the taps were 'spitting' and the pump kept cycling was that air getting into the water system.

 I drained the system down and then carefully recommissioned it to make sure there was no air, but the problem still persisted.
 A small leak from the underside of the pump seemed to me, at least, to be the source of the air problem.

 As I had no idea of the age of the existing pump and as they only cost £45 - £50, I decided to play safe and fit a new one, along with a new filter, rather than bother with fitting new seals and messing around with the old one.